c-jain/Apps-Development/Calculator/README.md

 # This is a simple Hello World Calculator

-	You can access it here : https://c-jain.github.io/Sample-Work/Calculator
+	You can access it here : [a link](https://c-jain.github.io/Sample-Work/Calculator)